Vernon Presley was the doting father of Elvis, and the man who ensured his career reached the epic heights that it did.

 Vernon was born on April 10, 1916, in Fulton, Mississippi.
 In 1933, at the age of 17, he married Elvis’s mother who was four years his senior at age 21.
 Vernon worked various odd jobs to make ends meet.
 He frequently worked with his older brother on the farm, and he also drove a wholesale grocery delivery truck to retail stores throughout Mississippi.

 Elvis Is Born

 Elvis came into the world on Jan.
 8, 1935.
-In an interview with Good Housekeeping in 1978, after his son died at age 42, Vernon Presley said how much he looked forward to being a father.
+In an interview with Good Housekeeping in 1978 after his son died at age 42, Vernon Presley talked about how much he looked forward to being a father.

 “My love for my son began even before he was born.
 At that time there was almost nobody poorer than my wife Gladys and me.
 But we were thrilled and excited when we learned that we were going to be parents.
 I was only 18 years old, but throughout Gladys’ pregnancy it never occurred to me that I wouldn’t be able to take care of her and the baby.”

 What is not generally known about Elvis as a baby was that he was actually a twin.
 His slightly older sibling, named Jesse after Vernon’s father, died stillborn.
 When asked if Elvis’s life might have been different having a twin brother, Vernon said he always knew his boy was special no matter what.